11.7 — std::string_view (part 2)

 View modification functions

-Back to our window analogy, consider a window with curtains.
+Many windows have curtains, which allow us to modify our view.
 We can close either the left or right curtain to reduce what we can see.
 We don’t change what’s outside, we just reduce the visible area.

 #include <iostream>